Skip to contents

 head(members)

-#> congress chamber bioname pattern icpsr state_abbrev district_code first_name last_name
+#> chamber congress bioname pattern icpsr state state_abbrev district_code bioguide_id first_name last_name

 data("cr2007_03_01")